Stratechmedia ApS · Publisher Intelligence Report · May 2026

 AI systems do not just read words.
 They read signals about what those words are.

 JSON-LD structured data is one of the primary ways a publisher tells machines what a piece of content is, who published it, when it was published, and what type of page it is.
-Across the Nordic region, 50% of Danish publishers have implemented JSON-LD — the highest in the region.
-Norway sits at 31%, Sweden at 41%, and Finland at 30%.
+Across the Nordic region, 36.6% of publishers have implemented JSON-LD — below the global average of 47%.
+Denmark is highest at 46%, but Norway sits at 28%, Sweden at 36%, Finland at 28%, and Iceland at 36%.

 But the more meaningful signal is not just whether structured data exists.
 It is whether journalism is identified as journalism.

-The NewsArticle schema — which distinguishes a reported article from a generic web page — appears in only 9% of Danish publishers and in none of the Norwegian, Swedish, or Finnish publishers scanned.
+The NewsArticle schema — which distinguishes a reported article from a generic web page — appears in only 8% of Danish publishers and in none of the Norwegian, Swedish, Finnish or Icelandic publishers scanned.

 That matters because this is how a publisher tells an AI system: this is not just content.
 This is journalism, with an editor, a publication date, and a rights holder.